Fahaddz/reaction-sync/TASK.md

 - Add mousedown/touchstart event handlers for `isBaseSeeking` flag
 - Add error handling with try-catch blocks
 - Fallback to direct seekTo if syncSeek unavailable (backward compatibility)

+### **✅ Critical YouTube Play/Pause Sync Bug - FIXED**
+When user clicks directly on YouTube base video to play/pause, the React video doesn't follow in sync mode.
+This was because the YouTube `onStateChange` event handler only updated UI buttons but didn't trigger `syncPlay`/`syncPause` functions.

+**Fix Applied:** Enhanced YouTube `onYoutubeStateChange` handler to:
+- Trigger `window.syncPlay(true/false)` on `YT.PlayerState.PLAYING` events when synced
+- Trigger `window.syncPause(true/false)` on `YT.PlayerState.PAUSED` events when synced
+- Add 50ms timeout delay to prevent feedback loops
+- Apply to both base and react YouTube players
+- Only trigger when `isVideosSynced` is true

 The primary goal of these tasks is to significantly improve the reliability and robustness of the video synchronization, seeking, and play/pause functionalities.
 The aim is to achieve a near 100% reliable experience across different video sources and scenarios.